×

 Examples of robbery include snatching a purse from a person, using physical force to take someone’s wallet, or threatening violence to coerce the victim into handing over property.

-Robbery charges may be categorized into degrees based on factors like the presence of weapons, the severity of injuries inflicted, or the use of a getaway vehicle.
+Robbery charges in NY may be categorized into degrees based on factors like the presence of weapons, the severity of injuries inflicted, or the use of a getaway vehicle.

 Robbery is generally considered a more serious offense than theft, and penalties are often more severe.
 Penalties can include fines, restitution, probation, and substantial imprisonment.